Harte Research Institute for Gulf of Mexico Studies: The Harte Model

 The Harte Model is organized into seven areas headed by Endowed Chairs who are among the world's leading experts in their areas of research: Coastal and Marine Geospatial Sciences; Ecosystems Studies and Modeling; Biodiversity and Conservation Science; Fisheries and Ocean Health; Marine Policy and Law; and Socio-Economics.
-The interdisciplinary collaboration between the chairs allows HRI to employ a holistic approach in addressing ecosystem scale problems and helps increase understanding that people and the environment are inexorably linked in their solution, which makes HRI unique in the community of marine science institutes.

 International Collaboration

 Because the Gulf of Mexico is a large marine ecosystem where there are no political boundaries to waters and biota, HRI encourages a tri-national responsibility between the United States, Mexico and Cuba in preserving the Gulf's ecosystem; ensuring its economic and ecological sustainability; and promoting the understanding that people and the environment are inexorably linked.
 In their work, HRI scientists cooperate and collaborate with colleagues from Mexico and Cuba whenever possible.
 The tri-national alliance includes members from private business (fisheries, tourism, oil and gas, etc.), state and federal agencies, academia, conservation and other non-governmental groups, and private citizens.
 The HRI is co-founder of the Tri-national Initiative for Marine Science and Conservation that meets each year in one of the three countries.
-The HRI most recently produced a tri-national booklet called Gulf360, an overview of the natural and social systems in and around the Gulf.
+The HRI worked with people and data from many nations to produce a report Gulf360° State of the Gulf of Mexico, an overview of the natural and social systems in and around the Gulf.

-The original HRI logo incorporates the silhouettes of three sails that represent the cooperation between the three countries in addressing the environmental and economic challenges facing the Gulf of Mexico.
-Inspired by the travels of Spanish explorer Álvar Núñez Cabeza de Vaca whose trail of discovery followed the Gulf Coast, the wind-filled sails symbolize moving into the future.
-The wave at the bottom represents the Gulf, while the circle symbolizes the rising sun, emphasizing the dawn of a new era in the Gulf and at Texas A&M University-Corpus Christi.